 Dr. Neuman is the Horatio C. Wood Associate Professor of Anesthesiology at the Perelman School of Medicine, and a practicing anesthesiologist.
 Dr Neuman is the national lead for the registry.
-The Center for Perioperative Outcomes Research and Transformation within the Perelman School of Medicine at the University of Pennsylvania will serve as the national coordinating center for the intubateCOVID registry in the United States.
+The Center for Perioperative Outcomes Research and Transformation within the Perelman School of Medicine at the University of Pennsylvania serves as the national coordinating center for the intubateCOVID registry in the United States.

 A Year of COVID-19 Intubation Data: What We Learned

 After a year of tracking global patterns in airway management activity and personal protective equipment (PPE) use, the intubateCOVID Registry announced on Twitter in March 2021 that it was closing its database to new submissions.

 During its active data collection, the intubateCOVID registry published a series of articles that contributed valuable information to inform COVID-19 care and health policies in the United States and beyond.

 Here's a recent example of what we learned: